basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 meaning that strongly consistent operations can succeed only if `n_val` / 2 + 1 primary replicas of an object are online and reachable.
-Thus, 4 replicas must be available in a 7-node cluster, 5 in a 9-node cluster, etc.
+Thus, 4 replicas must be available in a 7-node cluster, 5 in a 9-node cluster, etc. If a quorum of replicas cannot be reached, then strongly consistent operations will fail.

+The important thing to note is that [[replication properties]] such as `n_val`, `p`, `w`, and the like are meaningless for strongly consistent operations.
+If you set these properties

 ## Trade-offs

-Using Riak in a strongly consistent fashion comes with two unavoidable
+Using Riak in a strongly consistent fashion comes with an unavoidable
-trade-offs:

-1. **Less availability** --- Strongly consistent operations are necessarily less highly available than eventually consistent operations because they require a quorum to succeed.
+trade-off: strongly consistent operations are necessarily less highly available than eventually consistent operations because they require a quorum to succeed.

 If there is a network partition that leaves less than a quorum of object replicas available within an ensemble, strongly consistent operations against the keys managed by that ensemble will fail.
-2. **Less fault tolerance** --- As stated directly above, any

 Nonetheless, consistent operations do provide a great deal of fault tolerance.
 Those operations can still succeed even when a minority of